metrorailings/OwlBlog/content/posts/week-5-insights.md

 This Raiders defense is too funny at falling for the Chiefs' misdirection plays.

-Raiders defensive line simply not getting it done....
+Raiders defensive line simply not getting it done.
+Their defensive ends in particular playing a special brand of pathetic football.